-localhost Server > GIS database > flood schema > flood_zone table > flood zone record.
+localhost Server > GIS database > flood schema > flood_zone table > flood zone record

 Your desktop GIS knows how to retrieve, manipulate, and display the data within the records as GIS data, the same way as it would work with a file-based data format.
-As we'll see by the end of the day, having the database manage some of the work of processing and manipulating the spatial data will open up many opportunities for more efficient workflows and quality control checks.
+We will find by the end of the workshop that having the database manage some of the work of processing and manipulating the spatial data, many opportunities for more efficient workflows and quality control checks will become apparent.